AdamKinnell/16bit-custom-cpu-assembler/README.md

 # 16-bit Custom CPU Assembler
-Simple assembler for use with my [16bit-custom-cpu](https://github.com/AdamKinnell/16bit-custom-cpu).
+Simple assembler written in C# for use with my [16bit-custom-cpu](https://github.com/AdamKinnell/16bit-custom-cpu).

 ## Usage